j127/golang_rest_api_jwt/README.md

 $ go get -u github.com/lib/pq
 ```

 To start Postgres, use the `docker-compose.yml` file.
+The Go app isn't running in Docker, but Postgres is because I don't have it installed on my computer.

 Enter the container like this, if necessary: